 The G920 racing wheel features all the navigation buttons you’d find on your typical Xbox controller, so you won’t have to awkwardly swap between input methods.
 The wheel itself provides live resistance and realistic feedback as you drive in-game.
 Any accessory that costs almost as much as an Xbox Series S isn’t to be taken lightly, but we can’t think of a better accessory for a motorhead that wants to experience the road from the comfort of their Xbox, or a PC.

 At some point in your ownership of an Xbox, you’ve probably wondered: Should I buy the $179.99 Elite Series 2 controller?
 If you spend a good chunk of your time gaming on Xbox, PC, or both, we can get behind spending the cash equivalent of three standard wireless Xbox controllers on a single gamepad.
 However, by not getting one you shouldn’t feel as though you’re somehow subjecting yourself to an inferior gaming experience.
 You just won’t have as many buttons and other nice but nonessential features.

 The Series 2 includes a hard case, swappable components, and adjustable analog stick tension, to name a few standout features.
 If you like the features offered by this premium controller but hate the price, Microsoft also makes the $104.99 Elite Series 2 Core controller, which has the same features as the Elite Series 2, but doesn’t ship with any of the extra accessories.

-Update (June 2): Checked all products for availability and price accuracy.
+Update (Jan.
+18): Checked all products for pricing and availability.